ricwheatley/Pete-Eebot/README.md

 ## Reliability Checks & Recovery

 - **Apple Dropbox stagnation:** The orchestrator logs and sends a Telegram alert when no new Apple Health exports have been processed for the configured `APPLE_MAX_STALE_DAYS` window (default three days).
 Increase the value if weekend gaps are expected.
 - **Withings token recovery:** If the Withings refresh token is rejected, the sync flags the source as failed and emits an alert (unless `WITHINGS_ALERT_REAUTH` is `false`).
-Re-authorise by running `pete withings-auth-url`, approving the app in the browser, then calling `pete withings-exchange-code <code>` followed by `pete refresh-withings` to confirm the new tokens are persisted.
+Re-authorise by running `pete withings-auth`, approving the app in the browser, then calling `pete withings-code <code>` followed by `pete refresh-withings` to confirm the new tokens are persisted.

 ---